In this article, we cover the following aspects related to the famous Pad Thai Thip Samai:

-A bit of history
+1. A bit of history

-Due to rice shortage and a government campaign to promote Thai nationalism, Pad Thai was declared as Thailand’s “National Dish”.
-The prime minister behind this campaign, Plaek Phibunsongkhram, claimed: “Pad Thai Pratoopee is the truly authentic taste of Pad Thai” and brought his foreign guests to this restaurant, earning it a legendary reputation.
-In 1966, they changed the name to Thip Samai Pad Thai Pratoopee and today, guests queue up every night to sample the Pad Thai at this famous restaurant.
+The prime minister behind the Pad Thai campaign named Plaek Phibunsongkhram claimed that Pad Thai Pratoopee is the truly authentic taste of Pad Thai and brought his foreign guests to this restaurant.
+Because of this, Pad Thai Pratoopee earned a legendary reputation.
+In 1966, the restaurant changed its name to Thip Samai Pad Thai Pratoopee and nowadays, guests queue up every evening to sample the Pad Thai at this famous restaurant.

-Our review of Pad Thai Thip Samai
+2. Our review of Pad Thai Thip Samai

 Superb Pad Thai with Large Prawns (200 THB)